About the Triton Innovation Challenge

 What is the Triton Innovation Challenge?

-The 2015 competition took place on December 2nd at the Rady School of Management.
-There were 27 applicants for the competition from across the UC San Diego campus, with 15 teams competing in the semifinals and 5 teams selected to present at the Triton Innovation Challenge event.
-The five finalists were:
+The 2016 competition took place on November 29th at the Rady School of Management.
+There were 25 applicants for the competition from across the UC San Diego campus.
+This year teams were divided into two tracks – Tech Track and Social Innovation Track.

 For more details on the evening, be sure to view our recap.